ultral/ultral.github.io/it/200k_iac.md

 As you can see linters can not catch everything, they can only predict.
 If we continue to think about parallels between software development and Infrastructure as Code we should mention unit tests.
 There are a lot of unit tests systems like [shunit](https://github.com/kward/shunit2), [JUnit](https://junit.org), [RSpec](https://rspec.info/), [pytest](https://docs.pytest.org).
 But have you ever heard about unit tests for Ansible, Chef, Saltstack, CFengine?

 When we were talking about *S.O.L.I.D.* for CFM, I mentioned that our infrastructure should be made from simple bricks/modules.
-Now the time has come:
+Now the time has come to point out that:
-1. Split infrastructure into simple modules/breaks, i.e. Ansible roles.
+1. Split infrastructure into simple modules/bricks (i.e. Ansible roles).
-2. Create an environment i.e. Docker or VM.
+2. Create an environment (i.e. Docker or VM).
-3. Apply your one simple break/module to the environment.
+3. Apply your one simple brick/module to the environment.
-4. Check that everything is ok or not.
+4. Check that everything is OK or not.
 ...
 6. PROFIT!

 #### IaC Testing: Unit Testing tools

-What is the test for CFM and your infrastructure? i.e. you can just run a script or you can use production-ready solution like:
+What is the tests for CFM and your infrastructure?
+For example, you can just run a script or you can use a production-ready solution like:

 | CFM | Tool |
 | --- | --- |